Queer Destinations

 Queer Destinations is a travel and tourism company based in Mexico City, Mexico, that focuses on LGBTQ+ related travel and tourism.

 Overview

 The company focuses on developing international LGBTQ+ tourism.
 It also provides certification lists of destinations, hotels, and services, considering them to be "QD certified" if they meet certain standards for international LGBTQ+ tourists.
 The company collaborates closely with the International LGBTQ+ Travel Association to develop LGBTQ+ tourism throughout the Spanish-speaking world, particularly in Mexico.

 Queer Destinations focuses on destinations throughout Mexico, including Oaxaca, Yucatán, Morelos, Mexico City, Los Cabos, Guadalajara, and many other parts of Mexico.
-Oriol Pamies, a Spanish businessman, is currently the executive of the company.
+Edgar Weggelaar is currently the CEO of the company.